clydeiii/hello-world/docs/source/index.rst

-.. bot18xxgames documentation master file, created by sphinx-quickstart on Fri Feb 19 14:08:56 2021.
+.. hello-world documentation master file, created by sphinx-quickstart on Fri Feb 19 14:08:56 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to bot18xxgames's documentation!
+Welcome to hello-world's documentation!
 ========================================

 .. toctree::